Our TEACHERS

 Meet our beautiful YogaSpirit teacher team.

-Our yoga teacher team is made up of thirteen of the most beautiful people.
+Our yoga teacher team is made up of the most beautiful people.
 Each YogaSpirit teacher brings their own unique insight & spirit to their classes.

 Meet Kate Ball